-Risk Management Partner
+Risk Management Partner (RMP)

-Operational responsibility for the system of quality control, risk management and compliance in KPMG Hungary has been delegated to the Risk Management Partner (RMP) who is responsible for setting overall professional risk management and quality control policies and monitoring compliance for KPMG Hungary.
-The RMP has a seat on the Management Committee and has a direct reporting line to the National Senior Partner.
+Operational responsibility for the system of quality control, risk management, and compliance in KPMG Korea has been delegated to the Risk Management Partner, Won Jeong Suh, who is responsible for setting the overall professional risk management and quality control policies and monitoring compliance for the firm.
+The RMP owns a direct reporting line to the CEO.
 The RMP consults with the appointed Area Quality and Risk Management Leader.

-The fact that the role is a Management Committee position, and seniority of the reporting lines, underlines the importance that the firm places on risk and quality issues.
-The RMP is supported by partners and professionals in each of the functions.
+Seniority of the reporting lines underlines the importance that the firm places on risk and quality issues.
+The RMP is supported by a team of partners and professionals in each of the functions.